 The bike counts over the year has fluctuated dramatically, and the peaked ups and downs indicated the different performance in days.
 In 2016/01 or so, the traffic hit its lowest point.
 To get a clearer point of view, we narrow down the time line:

+data reached its bottom around Dec.26, which fit in line with the Christmas.